TommasoBelluzzo/HFMRD/README.md

   * Number of Unique Returns
   * Number of Pairs of Identical Returns
   * Maximum Length of Adjacent Identical Returns

+They are all based on the normality assumption of returns.

 ## Requirements